Skip to main content

 AgentBoot Concepts

-This document explains the conceptual foundation of AgentBoot.
-Read this before reading the configuration reference or the getting-started guide.
-The concepts here inform every design decision in the system.
+This document explains the conceptual foundation.
+Read this before the configuration reference or getting-started guide.
+The concepts here inform every design decision.

 What is a trait

 Traits solve this.
 You write critical-thinking once.
 Every persona that needs skeptical review simply composes it with a weight.
-Improve the trait definition, and all composing personas improve automatically.
+Change the trait definition, and every persona that composes it picks the change up on the next build.

 A trait is not: